aurotripathy/training-with-noise-reduces-overfitting/README.md

 <img src="hand-derived-point.png-1.png" alt="drawing" style="width:600px;"/>

-Going through an analog to digital conversion, we geta dataset of 31 point and two classes:
+Going through an analog to digital conversion, we get a dataset of 31 point across two classes:

 <img src="original-dataset.png" alt="drawing" style="width:600px;"/>

 ## The Model

 The model is a very simple 2/50/10/1 MLP network, the same used the Russell's book.
-It has 671 weights.

 ```
 class ThreeLayerNLP(torch.nn.Module):